-Using the approximate capacitance values given at the end of Chapter 2, an estimate of the minimum clock period for the machine can be made.
-The Phase 1 time of the machine is $\sim 50\tau$ , the same as the general estimate given in the section "Transit Times and Clock" Periods" in chapter 1.
-However, the Phase 2 time of the machine is limited by the carry chain, as discussed earlier in this chapter.
+Using the approximate capacitance values given at the end of Chapter 2, an estimate can be made of the minimum clock period for sequencing the data path.
+The Phase 1 time of the data path is ~50_T, the same as the general estimate given in the section "Transit Times and Clock Periods" in chapter 1.
+However, the Phase 2 time of the data path is limited by the carry chain, as discussed earlier in this chapter.
 The relative areas of metal, diffusion, and gate can be estimated from the ALU layout shown in Figure 6a.
 The metal and diffusion occupy ~15 and ~8 times the area of the propagate pass transistor gate, respectively.
 Metal is ~0.1 and diffusion is typically 0.2 times the gate capacitance per unit area.
 Thus the total capacitance of each stage of the carry chain is ~4.5 times that of the pass transistor gate.
-The effective delay time is correspondingly longer than the transit time $\tau$ of the transistor itself.
-The effective delay through n stages of such pass transistor logic is $\sim \tau n^2$ .
-In the OM2, n=4 and the effective delay for 4 bits of carry chain is $\sim 4.516\tau = 72\tau$ .
+The effective delay time is correspondingly longer than the transit time τ of the transistor itself.
+The effective delay through n stages of such pass transistor logic is $\sim \tau n^2$.
+In the OM2, n=4 and the effective delay for 4 bits of carry chain is ~4.516 τ = 72 τ .
 To this must be added the delay of the doubly inverting buffers at the end of every 4 bits of straight Manchester logic.
 This delay is (1+k) times the transit time of the inverter pulldown, properly corrected for stray capacitance in the inverter.
 Here the inverter ratio k is ~ 8, since its input is driven through the pass transistors.
-Conservatively, strays in such a circuit are always several times greater than the basic gate capacitance, and we may estimate the inverter delays at $\sim 30\tau$ .
-The total carry time is thus $\sim 100$ times the transit time for each block of 4 ALU stages.
-The total Phase 2 time should then be ~400 $\tau$ .
-In 1978, $\tau$ ~ 0.3 ns, and we would expect a minimum total clock period of ~450 $\tau$ , or ~135 ns.
+Conservatively, strays in such a circuit are always several times greater than the basic gate capacitance, and we may estimate the inverter delays at ~30\u03c4.
+The total carry time is thus ~100 times the transit time for each block of 4 ALU stages.
+The total Phase 2 time should then be $\sim 400\tau$.
+In 1978, the fastest commercial nMOS processes yield a transit time τ of approximately 0.3 ns, and we would expect a minimum total clock period of ~450 τ , or ~135 ns.

-The Second Half of this Chapter contains a functional specification of the OM2 machine, by Dave Johannsen of Caltech.
+The Second Half of this Chapter contains a functional specification of the OM2 data path chip, by Dave Johannsen of Caltech.
 This specification was originally documented in Display File #1111, by Dave Johannsen and Carver Mead of the Caltech Computer Science Department, and copyrighted by Caltech.
 The specification is reprinted here with the permission of the California Institute of Technology.

-Functional Specification of the OM2 Machine
+Functional Specification of the OM2 Data Path Chip